 Custom packaging ShipBob uses for beverage brand Mad Tasty (Source: ShipBob)

 ShipBob can’t design or create custom-printed packaging materials, but staff can help you find the right provider through its partner ecosystem.
-Additionally, users can integrate with third-party solutions like AfterShip to create branded tracking pages.
+Additionally, users can use TrackBob, ShipBob’s free, fully customizable branding-tracking experience, or integrate with third-party solutions such as AfterShip to create branded tracking pages.
 ShipBob can automatically send tracking emails once each order has shipped.

-ShipBob also offers FreightBob—an end-to-end managed freight and inventory distribution program for importers, powered by Flexport.
-ShipBob users that import stock from China can use FreightBob to reduce time-in-transit, lower freight costs, and distribute inventory strategically across ShipBob fulfillment centers.
+ShipBob also offers FreightBob — an end-to-end managed freight and inventory distribution program for importers.
+ShipBob users who import stock use FreightBob to reduce time-in-transit, lower freight costs, and distribute inventory strategically across ShipBob fulfillment centers.

 ShipBob delivers EDI compliance and unique programs to support omnichannel sellers through retail dropshipping and B2B distribution.